Deval1807/Online-Grocery-Monolithic/README.md

 ### Configuration

-- Create a new file `.env` in all the 3 services' folders, i.e. customer, products and shopping
+- Create a new file `.env` in the root directory
     - Make sure to have the following configuration in them

         ```env